Jonathan Richman (album)

-Jonathan Richman is a solo album by Jonathan Richman, released by the Rounder Records label in 1989 and comprising both original material and cover songs.
-With the exception of "Blue Moon" and "Sleepwalk", the songs were recorded as vocal and guitar solos by Jonathan Richman, who provided percussion with his feet.
+Jonathan Richman is a solo album by Jonathan Richman, released by Rounder Records in 1989.
+With the exception of "Blue Moon" and "Sleepwalk", the songs were recorded as vocal and guitar solos by Richman, who provided percussion with his feet.
 "I Eat With Gusto, Damn!
 You Bet" is spoken-word.

+Critical reception

+The Chicago Tribune praised Richman's "perennially palpable sincerity."

 Track listing

 All tracks written by Jonathan Richman except where noted.